why do I like to sleep with my head under the covers?

 Risk of Breathing Disorders

-Sleeping under the covers magnifies your asthma or COPD risk.
-You’ll be breathing in all manner of bacteria and germs under your sheets without the ability to expel the used air and breathe in a cleaner alternative.
+Sleeping this way magnifies the risk of asthma or COPD.
+You’ll be breathing in bacteria and germs under your sheets without the ability to expel the used air and breathe in clean air.

-If you already have a respiratory issue, this will quickly become problematic.
+If you have a respiratory issue, this will become problematic.
 At best, you’ll be woken up in the struggle for breath.
 Even more concerning is the possibility of suffocation.
-It’s a long shot, but it can happen.

-Sleep apnea will also be enhanced by dozing with your head under the covers.
-The noise may not be such a concern – sleeping with your head covered will likely muffle snoring sounds, but the potential hazards to your breathing must also be addressed.
+You’ll exacerbate sleep apnea symptoms.
+Sleeping with your head covered will likely muffle snoring sounds, but the hazards to your breathing must be addressed.

 Increased Temperature